bmullan-code/terraform-operations-demo/README.md

 - Then explore this metric in Logging -> Log Based Metrics

 ### to do
--- create metrics (based on log)
+- create metrics (based on log)
--- create dashboard
+- create dashboard (Monitoring)
--- error reporting
+- error reporting